bdeckard92/dupUT/02-Lesson-Plans/21-MERN/README.md

 * Next week, students will learn about state management using the React Context API.
 They'll also learn about the Stripe payment platform.
 For more information, refer to the [React documentation on the Context API](https://reactjs.org/docs/context.html) and the [Stripe Docs](https://stripe.com/docs).

-* Module 22 Challenge will be extra credit for cohorts who start Module 17 on or after December 24, 2021.
-This change comes from student and instructor feedback on the amount of work and time required to complete both the Module 22 Challenge and Project 03.
+* The Module 22 Challenge will be an extra credit opportunity for students.
+It is not required for submission, nor will it count towards one of the two assignments that students can skip.
+Please remind students about this extra credit opportunity in Module 22.

 ## Resources